 - Cumbersome plugins: With no development background, I found the plugins difficult to manage.
-How do you even know what the best plugin is or if updating the plugin will break something on the site?
+How do you know what the best plugin is or if updating the plugin will break something on the site?
 If and when something broke (which was often) development help was needed immediately.

-In my experience, it was hard to reconcile the vision my boss described with what the platform would allow us to do.
+In my initial experience, it was hard to reconcile the vision my boss described with what the platform would allow us to do.
 Using WordPress gives you access to many templates that dictate what your site will look like.
 Some of these themes come with the WordPress subscription, but others require you to pay to use them.
 Although there were quite a few templates, the options within the template tended to be more limited.
 This made it difficult to move things around and customize the site.
 If you find a template that exactly matches your vision, you’re in business.
 But if not, it’s impossible to customize without development assistance and even then you’re limited.

 Ease of Use

-Customers that Switched from WordPress to Brightspot
+Customers Who Switched From WordPress to Brightspot

 As the largest media company in the Spanish-speaking world, Televisa decided it was time to replatform at the end of 2017.
 At the time, they were working across nine disparate WordPress instances, which left them unable to publish in real-time and had created significant overhead.